 How to Measure Customer Engagement?

-Here are a few standard methods for measuring customer engagement:
+Here are a couple of common methods for measuring customer engagement:

 1. Customer retention rate

-To calculate the customer retention rate, divide the number of customers at the end of a given period by the number of customers at the beginning and multiply by 100.
+To figure it out, you divide the number of customers at the end of a period by the number at the start, then multiply by 100.

 2. Customer feedback

-Collecting customer feedback through surveys, reviews, or social media can provide valuable insights into how engaged customers are with a company and its products or services.
+Getting customer feedback through surveys, reviews, or social media is like getting a peek into how engaged customers are with a company.

 3. Customer lifetime value (CLV)

-Customer lifetime value (CLV) is the estimated revenue a customer will generate for their relationship with a company.
+Customer lifetime value (CLV) is a way of estimating how much money a customer will bring to a company over the course of their relationship with that company.